Skretting Global

 Skretting is a global fish feed producer for aquaculture and is a subsidiary of Nutreco, a global leader in animal nutrition and fish feed.

-The 2023 profile covers Skretting Global's sourcing in 2022 for 95% of marine ingredients originating from wild whole fish.
+The 2025 profile covers Skretting Global's sourcing in 2024 for 95% of marine ingredients originating from wild whole fish.
 If the same species also are used to produce marine ingredients from by-products, this is indicated.
 Marine ingredients produced from aquaculture are excluded.
 The fishery countries represent the countries of origin (the coastal states of fishing) and not necessarily the flag states of the fishing vessels.
+The fishing gears listed are indicative of the gears most commonly used in these fisheries.

 Fisheries reported as certified or in a FIP are MarinTrust Approved or MarinTrust Improver fisheries, respectively.
 MarinTrust is a factory certification standard that includes requirement for responsible sourcing of raw materials.
 For whole fish to be approved, they must come from a fishery that has been assessed and approved by independent third party auditors as meeting the MarinTrust Standard or come from a Marine Stewardship Council (MSC) certified fishery.